How Much Time Does A Ghostwriter Need to Write A Book?

 If you choose to create a book about a historical period or a specific scientific fact, it will likely require more research than a book just about your personal life story.

-Each writer drafts copy at a different pace.
-And there is not necessarily an advantage of one type of writer over another.
+Each writer drafts copy at a different pace, but one type of writer does not necessarily offer an advantage over another.

-A writer that completes 250 words an hour may need less time in the editing phase than one that writes 500 words an hour since they take more time reviewing the content as they write it.
+A writer who completes 250 words an hour may need less time in the editing phase than one who writes 500 words an hour since they take more time reviewing the content as they write it.

 Editing is an important part of the process that shouldn’t be overlooked.
 Rarely is the first draft the one that’s the best.